MHD-Jasir/rickroll-url/DEPLOYMENT.md

-# 🚀 FlipLink Deployment Guide
+# 🚀 FlipLink Deployment Guide - Node.js Edition

+FlipLink is now optimized for direct Node.js deployment without Docker!
+This makes it faster to deploy and easier to manage.

 ## Option 1: Deploy to Render (Recommended)